 The West Cambridgeshire Hundreds are a collection of wildlife rich ancient woodlands in an area defined for over 1000 years by the old Anglo-Saxon regional divisions known as the Cambridgeshire Hundreds.
 Historical records show that some woods like Hayley Wood are older than the Domesday book and may go back much earlier.
 Our vision for this area is a landscape of connected woodlands where wildlife can move freely between.

-The West Cambridgeshire Hundreds are a cluster of ancient woodlands situated on heavy boulder clay soils – perfect bluebell territory.
-A hundred is an old regional division used by the Anglo-Saxons.
+The West Cambridgeshire Hundreds are a cluster of ancient woodlands situated on heavy boulder clay soils – perfect territory for woodland wildflowers like bluebells, oxlips and primroses.
+A 'hundred' is an old regional division used by the Anglo-Saxons.
 It's thought the word 'hundred' came from an area of land that could supply 100 men at arms in times of war.
 The old county of Cambridgeshire was still divided into hundreds until the nineteenth century, although it's military origin had long since fallen into disuse.

 Find out more about the West Cambridgeshire Hundreds

 Check out the website for Warseley Wood run by our dedicated Warden @GrahamMoorby.